sparth292/write-yourself-a-git/DoKumentation.md

 ├── wyag

-We will use this command to run out file and make it executable:
+We will use this command to run output file and make it executable:

 g++ -std=c++17 -o wyag src/main.cpp src/repository.cpp src/utils.cpp

-after this command use this to run the executable file I'm doing my shit in linux.
+after this command
+use this to run the executable file
+I'm doing my shit in linux.
 So, I'll be using